dwiferrer/chat-messaging-service-dynamodb/README.md

-# Project Title
+# Chat Messenging Service

-Chat Messenging Service
+Developed as a technical task requirement for Dev Centre House.

 ## Getting Started